thingsym/flexbox-grid-mixins/README.md

 2. Create a feature branch: git checkout -b my-new-feature
 3. Commit your changes: git commit -am 'Add some feature'
 4. Push to the branch: git push origin my-new-feature
-5. Create new Pull Request
+5. Create new Pull Request on GitHub

 ## Changelog